rasundsbak/rtd-tutorial/docs/source/03_downloading_packages.rst

 .. todo::

    Consider reintroducing requirements.txt, and clean out old packages.
 Make in simplest possible way.
-Stress the ned to have one requirements for each venv?
+Stress the ned to have one requirements for each venv.
+Test the setup.

 .. admonition:: Optional